Best Black Friday Bedding Deals of 2022

 Higher thread count has been associated with luxury for a long time when it comes to cotton sheets—but it turns out a higher thread count doesn't necessarily equate to higher quality.

 Some manufacturers use thinner yarns twisted together to make it seem like their sheets have a higher thread count than they really do.
 This results in a higher thread count but doesn't give you a better sheet.

-According to the National Sleep Foundation, the ideal thread count for cotton sheets is between 200 and 400.
+According to industry experts, the ideal thread count for cotton sheets is between 200 and 400.
 Sheets with a thread count in this range offer the right amount of breathability for cool sleep.

 What is the best color for sheets?